 Temporary and Exempt Accommodation costs London Councils over £650 million per year.
-Approximately 20% of those in Temporary Accommodation are single person households aged between 18-30.
+Approximately 20% of those in temporary accommodation are single person households aged between 18-30.

 In the UK the average person moves out of their family home aged 25.
 Therefore, we can assume most people do not develop the financial resources or independent living skills to obtain and retain a tenancy until their mid 20’s.
 For those with multiple disadvantages the barriers often seem insurmountable, particularly when the high rents in their temporary or exempt accommodation limit their ability to work.